mProjectsCode/obsidian-lemons-search-plugin/README.md

 ## Keyboard Navigation

-While the focus is in the input field, you can use the following special actions.
+While the input field is focused, you can use the following special actions.

 -   `uparrow` Move selection up by one
 -   `downarrow` Move selection down by one